near/docs/docs/develop/node/intro/what-is-a-node.md

 id: what-is-a-node
 title: What is a Node
 sidebar_label: What is a Node
+description: What is a NEAR Node and Why Run a Node
 ---

 NEAR Protocol runs on a collection of publicly maintained computers (or "nodes").
 All nodes are running the same `nearcore` codebase with the latest releases available on [Github](https://github.com/near/nearcore/releases/).
 In the following section, we will introduce three types of nodes.